 Kathryn Trotter is continually inspired by new subjects, as her paintings have been born out of her experiences in textiles and fashion design, interior design, travel, and of course her passion for nature’s beauty.
 All of these experiences have molded Trotter into what she is becoming in the art world.

 Kathryn has established a name both nationally and internationally as her work has made its way to Egypt, Australia, Canada, The Netherlands, and other parts around the globe.
-Not only has her work been displayed at Saks Fifth Avenue, but it has also made its way into Elle Décor magazine, onto the cover of Sasssy Magazine and Mountain Brook Magazine in the most recent April 2018 issue.
+Not only has her work been displayed at Saks Fifth Avenue, but it has also made its way into Elle Décor magazine and onto the covers of Sasssy Magazine and Mountain Brook Magazine in the most recent April 2018 issue.
 The exposure that Trotter has gained has not stopped with print, as her work was also been highlighted in television hit series "Drop Dead Diva" with her "Dancing in the Rain" painting.
-In the museum world, Kathryn was chosen as the featured artist for the Cezanne exhibit at The El Paso Museum of art to demonstrate a modern day palette knife artist as compared to Cezanne.
-This was featured in the Modern Master's Series from the Solomon R.Guggenheim Museum.
+In the museum world, Kathryn was chosen as the featured artist for the Cezanne exhibit at The El Paso Museum of Art.
+This exhibit demonstrated a modern day palette knife artist as compared to Cezanne, which was a part of the Modern Master's Series from the Solomon R.Guggenheim Museum.

-Trotter currently lives in Mountain Brook, Alabama with her husband, Chris, their two little girls and their new baby boy!
+Trotter currently lives in Mountain Brook, Alabama with her husband, Chris, their two little girls and their baby boy!
 She feels blessed to be pursuing what God has called her to do.

 Copyright © 2008-2022 Kathryn Trotter Art